The Ultimate Guide to Chicken Houses

 Chicken houses with run attachments

-Make sure the run is well-made and secure, with a roof to prevent predators climbing in.
-There may also be an option of an anti-dig ‘skirt’ to make tunnelling under the wire more difficult.
+Make sure the run is well-made and secure, with a roof to prevent predators from climbing in.
+There may also be a ‘skirt’ to make tunnelling under the wire more difficult.

 Stability

-A house than can be easily tipped or blown over will be uncomfortable for the occupants and not very secure either.
-Should you be in a particularly exposed area, or plan to keep your chickens in a field with other animals, stability will be especially important.
+A house that can be easily tipped or blown over will be uncomfortable for the occupants and not secure.
+Should you be in a particularly exposed area or plan to keep your chickens in a field with other animals, stability will be vital.

 Weatherproofing

-Chickens cope well with the cold but not with damp or draughts.
+Chickens cope well with the cold but not with dampness or draughts.
 If the house leaks or the doors don’t fit properly, there will soon be respiratory problems amongst your flock.

 Ventilation

-Although draughts should be avoided, it’s essential that chickens have air in their house – both in summer and winter.
-Excess heat is much worse for them than cold, and hot, stale air will cause health issues.
+Although draughts should be avoided, chickens must have air in their house – both in summer and winter.
+Excess heat is much worse for them than cold.
+Hot and stale air will cause health issues.
 Bear in mind that chickens do most of their droppings at night.

 Light